hongchaodeng/catalog-example/README.md

     category: test
   ```

+- `caps.json`: This describes the capabilities that a pacakge (in specific version) provides.
+It tells the name, the type (Workload/Trait), and the json schema of inputs.

 - `conditions/`: defining conditional checks before deploying this package.
 For example, check if a CRD with specific version exist, if not then the deployment should fail.

   ```yaml